up42/docs/source/up42-blocks/data/sobloo-s1-grd-aoiclipped.rst

 -------------

-The output GeoJSON contains the metadata as returned by the Sobloo API, with the ``up42.data.aoiclipped`` capability mapping to the corresponding ``GTiff`` file for the scene.
+The output GeoJSON contains the metadata as returned by the Sobloo API, with the ``up42.data.aoiclipped`` capability mapping to the corresponding ``GeoTIFF`` file for the scene.

 Example output GeoJSON: